d-bl/GroundForge-help/docs/snow-mix/index.md

 On the right you see the default pattern of the [snow mixer].

-* Click the button _pairs from threads_ on the mixer page, and you will see the screenshot below with empty diagrams.
+* Click the button _pair diagrams from thread diagrams_ on the mixer page, and you will see the screenshot below with empty diagrams.
 * Click the wands to generate the diagrams.
 * [Play](/GroundForge-help/Icons)